-A report on the research leave shall be delivered to the Office of the Provost and Dean of the College no later than 15 September80 following the expiration of the leave.
-The individual shall, at the same time, deliver a copy of the report to the department Chair to be placed in the individual's department file.81 The individual shall, at the same time, declare whether or not she or he chooses to include the year in the probationary count.
+The faculty member will deliver a report on the outcomes of the research leave to the Office of the Provost and Dean of the College no later than 15 September80 in the year following the leave.
+The faculty member shall, at the same time, deliver a copy of the report to the department Chair to be placed in the faculty member's department file.81 The individual shall, at the same time, declare whether or not she or he chooses to include the year in the probationary count.